Potassium is a key mineral necessary for maintaining health and the proper functioning of numerous biological processes in the human body.

 Adults are recommended to consume about 2600-3400 mg of potassium per day for women and 3400-4700 mg for men.

-Symptoms and Consequences of Potassium Deficiency
+Symptoms and consequences of deficiency

 Some signs of potassium deficiency may include: